 Tea tree oil

 For help reducing the number of acne lesions, tea tree oil may help.
-Tea tree (Melaleuca alternifolia) battles inflammation and bacteria and is often used in lotion form for management of acne.
+Tea tree (Melaleuca alternifolia) battles inflammation and bacteria and is often used in lotion form for the management of acne.
 One study that compared a lotion containing 5 percent tea tree oil and one with 5 percent benzoyl peroxide found that although both treatments were effective, tea tree oil was associated with fewer side effects, such as irritation, redness, dryness, and itching.

 In a more recent study, researchers compared tea tree oil gel (200 mg/g) and a face wash (7 mg/g) for mild to moderate facial acne.
 Both products significantly reduced lesions over a 12-week period and were well tolerated.

 Not everyone responds well to witch hazel as a good remedy for acne, so a word of caution: use a cotton ball to apply some on a small patch of skin and see how you react before you use it over the entire treatment area.
 Some people find the remedy too irritating and it could make the acne blemishes worse.
 Witch hazel contains astringent tannins, which can help eliminate excess sebum (oil) from the skin.
-It also has an ability to reduce inflammation and redness.
+It also has the ability to reduce inflammation and redness.
 Treatment hint: refrigerate witch hazel and apply it cold, which can reduce any sting you may feel.